People who can’t deal with the loss of their pets are resorting to an unconventional and expensive solution — pet cloning.

 In 2018, Barbra Streisand disclosed that she had used ViaGen to clone two puppies from her former pet Samantha.
 The same year, The Sun reported that music mogul Simon Cowell was ‘100 per cent cloning’ his three Yorkshire terriers.While people have always loved their pets, pandemic lockdowns have made them more attached to their furry companions than ever before.

 ‘We’ve always loved our pets but I think the same way that the pandemic made or broke relationships, it transformed the relationship humans have with their pets as well.
-We’re now a lot more invested in them than we were before,’ said Tara Mahboub, founder of EveryPet, a startup for preventative pet healthcare.Learn how to make your own chicken jerky.
-Its a healthier alternative to the store-bought kind.
-Get the directions here.
+We’re now a lot more invested in them than we were before,’ said Tara Mahboub, founder of EveryPet, a startup for preventative pet healthcare.Socialize your pet.
+Meeting new people and other pets improves the confidence of your pet.
+Plus, having extra playmates will help relieve some of your pet’s built-up energy.

 This could translate into shelling out exorbitant amounts to have their pets around longer.